-Occassionally we’re asked what is the number one thing that Champaign area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
+Sometimes we’re asked what is the most important thing that Champaign area homeowner's can do to protect their air conditioning and heating system between their seasonal tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the ideal operation of your HVAC system, not to mention your home's air quality.
-Did you know indoor air pollution is among the top five environmental health risks?
+Research suggests that indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not difficult for most Champaign homeowners, but there are usually two challenges to actually completing this job:

 - Determining just how often to change your furnace or air conditioner filter.

 Most filters have a printed "expiration" date on the wrapping.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll notice that some are engineered to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
 The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our readers to go by.
 If it's dirty, change it!
 A dirty air filter can add or cause damage to costly parts, like your compressor, so it's better to change it out more often than neglect it.
 If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.